-The Board of Directors has nominated Peter Kiener and Christopher Kiritsy for election at the annual meeting, each of whom is an incumbent director.
+The Board of Directors has nominated James Geraghty, Ann Barbier, M.D., Ph.D. and Maya R. Said, Sc.D. for election at the annual meeting, each of whom is an incumbent director.
 The Board of Directors currently consists of eight members, classified into three classes as follows:

-(1) Class I: Peter Kiener, D.Phil. and Christopher Kiritsy constitute a class with a term ending at the 2021 annual meeting; (2) Class II: James Geraghty, Ann Barbier, M.D., Ph.D., and Maya R. Said, Sc.D. constitute a class with a term that expires at the 2022 annual meeting of stockholders; and (3) Class III: Stephen S. Yoder, Michael Richman, and Matthew L. Sherman, M.D. constitute a class with a term ending at the 2023 annual meeting of stockholders.
+(1) Class II: James Geraghty, Ann Barbier, M.D., Ph.D. and Maya R. Said, Sc.D. constitute a class with a term that expires at the 2022 annual meeting of stockholders; (2) Class III: Stephen S. Yoder, Michael Richman, and Matthew L. Sherman, M.D. constitute a class with a term ending at the 2023 annual meeting of stockholders; and (3) Class I: Peter Kiener, D.Phil. and Christopher Kiritsy constitute a class with a term ending at the 2024 annual meeting.
 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring and until their respective successors have been duly elected and qualified.

-The Board of Directors has voted to nominate Peter Kiener and Christopher Kiritsy for election at the annual meeting for a term of three years to serve until the 2024 annual meeting of stockholders, and until their respective successors are duly elected and qualified.
+The Board of Directors has nominated James Geraghty, Ann Barbier, M.D., Ph.D. and Maya R. Said, Sc.D. for election at the annual meeting for a term of three years to serve until the 2025 annual meeting of stockholders, and until their respective successors are duly elected and qualified.

-Unless authority to vote for the nominee is withheld, the shares represented by properly completed proxies will be voted FOR the election as director of Peter Kiener and Christopher Kiritsy.
-In the event that any nominee becomes unable or unwilling to serve, the shares represented by properly completed proxies will be voted for the election of such other person as the Board of Directors may recommend in such nominee's place.
+Unless authority to vote for the nominee is withheld, the shares represented by properly completed proxies will be voted FOR the election as director of James Geraghty, Ann Barbier, M.D., Ph.D. and Maya R. Said, Sc.
+D. In the event that any nominee becomes unable or unwilling to serve, the shares represented by properly completed proxies will be voted for the election of such other person as the Board of Directors may recommend in such nominee's place.
 We have no reason to believe that any nominee will be unable or unwilling to serve as a director.

-The two nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
+The three nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
 Votes withheld and broker nonvotes will not be treated as votes cast and, therefore, will not affect the outcome of the elections.

-THE BOARD OF DIRECTORS RECOMMENDS THE ELECTION OF PETER KIENER AND CHRISTOPHER KIRITSY AS DIRECTORS, AND PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED IN FAVOR THEREOF UNLESS A STOCKHOLDER HAS INDICATED OTHERWISE ON THE PROXY.
+THE BOARD OF DIRECTORS RECOMMENDS THE ELECTION OF JAMES GERAGHTY, ANN BARBIER, M.D., PH.D.
+AND MAYA R. SAID, SC.D.
+AS DIRECTORS, AND PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED IN FAVOR THEREOF UNLESS A STOCKHOLDER HAS INDICATED OTHERWISE ON THE PROXY.